bamarler/DailyMemeDigest/README.md

   <img src="https://github.com/user-attachments/assets/193d82f5-aa13-4df5-9640-100b42911b99" width="30%" />
 </p>

 An AI-powered newsletter generator that makes staying informed fun and accessible.
 In today's fast-paced world, where attention spans are shrinking and information overload is common, young people often struggle to keep up with important news and developments.
-AI Meme Factory bridges this gap by transforming complex news articles into engaging memes, making it easier for everyone to stay informed about the latest trends and events.
+Daily Meme Digest bridges this gap by transforming complex news articles into engaging memes, making it easier for everyone to stay informed about the latest trends and events.

 Using cutting-edge AI technologies, the project generates memes that capture the essence of trending topics, helping users stay up-to-date with the state of the art in various fields.
 Choose between cloud mode (using OpenAI API) or local mode (using Stable Diffusion) for meme generation.